prolific-sunder/CS-2450-UVSim/README.md

 10/1/2025 - Implemented new GUI with tkinter and integrated it with main.py.
 Added overflow handling functions to main.py.<br>
 10/22/2025 - Implemented color theme for GUI and config.json file.<br>
 10/23/2025 - Implemented editing, invalid entry flags, warnings, and file saving of memory.<br>
+11/14/2025 - Implemented 250 memory, support for 6-digit words and 4-digit, and multiple tabs/files open at the same time.